I'll never forget the moment when

 .

-As you work on your architecture business, remember that trust is about more than how things look.
+As you work on your architecture firm, remember that trust is about more than how things look.

-It's about making connections based on respect, understanding, and a real commitment to what your clients want.
+It's making connections based on respect, understanding, and a real commitment to what your clients want.

 .